yildirimozew/washing-machine-schedule/README.md

 ## How to Use

+1. **Sign In**: Click "Sign in with Google" to authenticate
+2. **Set Display Name**: Edit your profile to set a custom name for reservations
-1. **Select a Machine**: Choose from Washing Machine 1, Washing Machine 2, or Dryer
+3. **Select a Machine**: Choose from Washing Machine 1, Washing Machine 2, or Dryer
-2. **Pick Time Slots**: Click on available time slots in the weekly grid
-3. **Enter Your Name**: When ready, click "Make Reservation" and enter your name
+4. **Pick a Day**: Click on any day header or timeline to start a reservation
+5. **Set Times**: Enter your preferred start and end times
-4. **Save**: Your reservation will appear on the schedule
+6. **Save**: Your reservation will appear as a block on the continuous timeline

+## Timeline Interface

+- **Continuous Time Axis**: 6:00 AM to 11:00 PM displayed as a continuous timeline
+- **Reservation Blocks**: Existing reservations shown as colored blocks with user names
+- **Flexible Times**: Enter any start/end time within operating hours
+- **Conflict Prevention**: System prevents overlapping reservations
+- **Visual Feedback**: Hover effects and clear visual indicators

 ## Technical Details

 - **Framework**: React 18
 - **UI Library**: Material-UI (MUI) v5
+- **Authentication**: Google OAuth 2.0 with Google Identity Services
 - **Icons**: Material Icons
-- **State Management**: React useState (local storage coming soon)
+- **State Management**: React Context + useState
+- **Storage**: Browser localStorage with automatic cleanup
+- **Timeline**: Continuous time axis with percentage-based positioning
 - **Responsive**: Mobile-first design
-- **Time Slots**: 30-minute intervals from 6:00 AM to 11:00 PM
+- **Time Range**: 6:00 AM to 11:00 PM with flexible start/end times

 ## Future Enhancements

-- Local storage persistence
-- Automatic reservation cleanup
-- Email notifications
+- Email/SMS notifications for upcoming reservations
-- Admin panel for managing reservations
+- Admin panel for managing users and reservations
-- Conflict resolution for overlapping bookings
+- Calendar integration (Google Calendar, Outlook)
+- Mobile app version
+- Real-time sync across multiple devices
+- Usage analytics and reporting
+- Integration with smart home systems